harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Principles.md

 * Complex behaviors remain non‑blocking and composable.
 * The framework can grow without becoming fragile or confusing.

-Use this document as a reference when making structural decisions or extending the framework.
+Use this document as a reference when making structural decisions or extending Phoenix with new capabilities.